-ILSFA also developed a Program Resources Guide, a catalog of several federal, state, local, and utility-sponsored sources of assistance for energy efficiency, energy bill payment, and home maintenance.
+ILSFA also developed a Program Resources Guide, a catalog of several federal, state, local, and utilitysponsored sources of assistance for energy efficiency, energy bill payment, and home maintenance.
+This guide is updated once a year.
+It is shared with participants of the Home Repairs & Upgrades Pilot as an additional resource for their needs.